COMP2521UNSW/2521-docker-image/docs/setup/Linux.md

 4. Ensure the Docker service is enabled.
 On most systems, you'll need to run `sudo systemctl enable --now docker`.

-5. `git clone` the repo.
+5. Download the project by running `git clone https://github.com/MaddyGuthridge/2521-docker-image.git`.
+   The image will download to your current terminal directory, so ensure you run this in a safe location (to avoid data loss).

 6. Run the setup script and follow its prompts.
-From the directory you cloned, you can run `./scripts/setup`.
+You can run `cd 2521-docker-image` then `./scripts/setup`.